arturofredes/Ethical_AI_RAG/README.md

 # Setup
 Setup should be pretty straightforward.
-The vectorstore is already created in the repo, but if you want to see how to create it check **chatbot.ipynb.**
+The vectorstore is already created in the repo, but if you want to see how to create it check `chatbot.ipynb`.

 Install requirements